y9c/cfutils/README.md

 ## How to use?

-in command line
+- in the command line

 ```bash
 cfutils mut --help
 ```

-as python module
+- or as a python module

 ```python
 import cfutils as cf